 But quid pro quo harassment can be just as detrimental to a company’s culture and bottom line as other forms, damaging employees and leaving the company exposed to lawsuits and reputation damage.

-A single incidence of quid pro quo sexual harassment is enough to trigger a lawsuit, so it’s critical that anyone in a position of power in the workplace understands what it is and has the tools to prevent it (like this dedicated Sexual Harassment Complaint Form).
+A single incidence of quid pro quo sexual harassment is enough to trigger a lawsuit, so it’s critical that anyone in a position of power in the workplace has the tools to prevent it.

 And without even being aware of the incident, an employer can be liable for the quid pro quo harassment perpetrated by a supervisor because supervisors are deemed to be acting on behalf of their employers.